rsksmart/devportal-1.0/rif/identity/data-vault/cpinner/cpinner-service.markdown

 #### API

 The API is divided in two.
-Content modifications need [authenticated requests using DID Auth](/rif/identity/ssi/specs/did-auth) and is strongly recommend to encrypt the content uploaded.
+Content modifications need [authenticated requests using DID Auth](/rif/identity/ssi/specs/did-auth).
+It is strongly recommended that the content is encrypted when uploaded.
 This enables the accessing API to be open to anybody.

 ##### GET /content/:did/:key